 Next, I explore the heterogeneous differences between the electoral behavior of kelurahan and desa across districts.
-Recall that the model predicts that, in districts in which the election is expected to lopsided, appointed village heads support the likely winner to a greater extent than do elected village heads.
+Recall that the model predicts that, in districts in which the election is expected to be lopsided, appointed village heads support the likely winner to a greater extent than do elected village heads.
 In districts in which the election is expected to be close, the relative support will depend on the proportion of types.
-However, to the extent that appointed village heads are likely to be the majority, it is likely that, on average, appointed village heads support Golkar to a greater extent than do elected village heads.41
+However, to the extent that appointed village heads that are Golkar sympathizers are likely to be the majority, it is likely that, on average, appointed village heads support Golkar to a greater extent than do elected village heads.
+41

 Indonesia is the ideal setting to test the heterogeneous predictions of the model.
-As documented in section 3.3, just one month before the election, district mayors were granted extensive rights over the appointment of village heads and over the stipulation of appointed village heads' benefits.
+As documented in Section IIC, just one month before the election, district mayors were granted extensive rights over the appointment of village heads and over the stipulation of appointed village heads' benefits.
 Hence, it is natural that kelurahan heads were particularly concerned about the electoral results at the district level.42 Indonesia also has important and well-documented regional differences in terms of the relative strength of the two main parties.
-For instance, Sulawesi was the stronghold of Golkar, where it achieved vote shares of around 60% in the 1999 election.
-In contrast, PDI-P obtained landslide victories in the province of Bali: PDI-P obtained a vote share of 62% in Jembrana and vote shares above 75% in the other seven districts of Bali.
+For instance, Sulawesi was the stronghold of Golkar, where it achieved vote shares of around 60 percent in the 1999 election.
+In contrast, PDI-P obtained landslide victories in the province of Bali: PDI-P obtained a vote share of 62 percent in Jembrana and vote shares above 75 percent in the other seven districts of Bali.

-In order to evaluate the heterogeneous predictions of the theory, I estimate the econometric models specified in section 5.2 in different sets of districts, depending on whether PDI-P or Golkar won and whether the margin of victory was large (higher than 10 percentage points) or small (lower than 10 percentage points).
+In order to evaluate the heterogeneous predictions of the theory, I estimate the econometric models specified in Section IVA in different sets of districts, depending on whether PDI-P or Golkar won and whether the margin of victory was large (higher than 10 percentage points) or small (lower than 10 percentage points).
 Unfortunately, there are no available measures of the expected district electoral results at the time of the electoral campaign.
 I use the actual vote share of the different parties as a proxy for its expectation.
-Although there may have been more uncertainty in districts with close elections, in districts that were strongholds of one of the two main parties, the results coefficients on the number of hospitals, polyclinics, and puskesmas (primary care centers) are consistent with the possibility that voters rewarded the incumbent party (Golkar) for the provision of these public goods during the Soeharto period.
+Although there may have been more uncertainty in districts with close elections, in districts that were strongholds of one of the two main parties, the results were largely anticipated.